King County Labor Council

-The Martin Luther King.
-Jr. County Labor Council, AFL–CIO, (MLKCLC) is the central body of labor organizations in King County, Washington.
+The Martin Luther King, Jr. County Labor Council (MLKCLC) is the central body of labor organizations in King County, Washington.
 The MLKCLC is affiliated with the national AFL–CIO, the central labor organization in the United States, which represents more than 13 million working people.
-Over 125 organizations are affiliated with the MLKCLC, and more than 75,000 working men and women belong to Council-affiliated organizations.
-Not only does the MLKCLC support labor organizations, but it acts as a voice for the interests and needs of the working people in King County, WA.
+Over 125 organizations are affiliated with the MLKCLC, and more than 75,000 workers belong to Council-affiliated organizations.
+In addition to supporting labor organizations, it acts as a voice for the interests and needs of the working people in King County, WA.

 Mission statement

 The core responsibilities of the MLKCLC are to assist workers and their unions in the struggle for social and economic justice; support efforts to organize and bargain fair contracts; lobby, endorse and involve working people in the political process; advocate and support laws that protect working people; support community services outreach work; and unite with community allies who are also struggling for justice.